RupertDodkins/PhotonStatistics/README.md

-Code to generate photon list from MEDIS and analyse using MKIDPipeline
+Code to generate photon lists from MEDIS and analyse using MKIDPipeline statistics-based algorithms